 Centrifugal blowers can pull vacuum and produce positive pressure.
 Thus, economically generating dry, clean air at low pressure resulting in increased production.
-To create this velocity with a continuous flow of air or gas, each blower has a set of internal wheels or impellers.
-Air or gas is absorbed into the inlet and transferred to the wheel and emitted through the discharge at 90 degrees.
+To create this velocity with a continuous flow of air or gas, each blower has a set of impellers.
+Air or gas is absorbed into the inlet and transferred to the impellers and emitted through the discharge outlet.

 Impellers are individually balanced and assembled onto the shaft, then balanced as a complete assembly.
-These components are manufactured in fabricated or cast aluminum but coatings are available for corrosive gases.
+These components are manufactured in various materials with additional protective coatings are available for corrosive gases.
 Impellers also have incremental vane angles and vary in numbers.

 Whereas 10 stages, as in 10 impellers, are specific for high-pressure applications.
 The amount of resistance for the flow of gas or air determines the required pressure.
 Higher resistance results in a greater number of stages.